The Family Farm Teams Program

 - Halia constituency, North Bougainville (Buka), Autonomous Region of Bougainville

-The project is led by the Australian Institute for Sustainable Communities at the University of Canberra, in partnership with:
+The project is led by the Centre for Sustainable Communities (previously AISC) at the University of Canberra, in partnership with:

 - National Agricultural Research Institute,